Wnjoki/MyPortfolio/README.md

 # MyPortfolio

-Created my portfolio App using streamlit
+Created a simple App using streamlit for practice